MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scatter.md

 :::image type="content" source="media/power-bi-visualization-scatter/power-bi-dot-plot-initial.png" alt-text="Screenshot that shows how to add category information to a scatter chart to easily create a dot plot chart.":::

-In this example, we adjusted the chart visual to display triangles for the data points.
-Let's see what else you can do with Power BI formatting options.
+In this example, we adjusted the chart visual to display triangle markers for the data points.
+We'll learn how to change the markers and other formatting options in next section.

 ## Format your chart

-There are many display options available on the **General** and **Visual** sections of the **Visualizations > Format** pane.
+There are many display options available on the **General** and **Visual** sections of the **Visualizations > Format** visual pane.
 Take some time to explore the features.

 - Try changing the data point or bubble colors, axes labels, chart titles, background shading, and more.